 For most applications, the recommended method for building SQLite is to use the amalgamation code file, sqlite3.c, and its corresponding header file sqlite3.h.
-The sqlite3.c code file should compile and run on any Unix, Windows, OS/2, or Mac OS X system without any changes or special compiler options.
+The sqlite3.c code file should compile and run on any unix, Windows system without any changes or special compiler options.
 Most applications can simply include the sqlite3.c file together with the other C code files that make up the application, compile them all together, and have working and well configured version of SQLite.

 Most applications work great with SQLite in its default configuration and with no special compile-time configuration.
 Most developers should be able to completely ignore this document and simply build SQLite from the amalgamation without any special knowledge and without taking any special actions.

 However, highly tuned and specialized applications may want or need to replace some of SQLite's built-in system interfaces with alternative implementations more suitable for the needs of the application.
 SQLite is designed to be easily reconfigured at compile-time to meet the specific needs of individual projects.
 Among the compile-time configuration options for SQLite are these:

 Replace the built-in mutex subsystem with an alternative implementation.